 Do you know what legislation requires you to do?

-Nottinghamshire Fire and Rescue Service runs Fire Risk Assessment Workshops to help business owners understand their legal requirements.
+Nottinghamshire Fire and Rescue Service offers free Fire Risk Assessment Workshops to help business owners understand their legal requirements.

 Please contact us to book your free place.